finos/perspective/docs/md/python.md

 ### Schemas & Supported Data Types

-Unlike Javascript, where schemas must be created using string representations of their types, `perspective-python` leverages Python's type system for schema creation.
+Unlike JavaScript, where schemas must be created using string representations of their types, `perspective-python` leverages Python's type system for schema creation.